TheFernandoM/TheFernandoM/README.md

 #### #2 | - Purpose

- The purpose of this space is to have a public, central, location for ideas & tech that I want to share or build together.
+ The purpose of this space is to have a public and central location for ideas & tech that I want to share or build together.

 #### #3 | - About Fernando